Niyati2601/time-track/README.md

 Runs the app in local mode.
 Open http://localhost:3000/ to view it in the browser.

 By default, for build generate and deploy on server then.

+### nodemon

+it restart the server automatically if any changes is done

+#node index.js

+ it helps to run server but restart needed if any changes is done

 ### Developed By